 Founders in Spearhead should create proprietary dealflow—not pay up for hot rounds they just met.
+You should:

 - Invest in markets or teams you know well